High-speed wired network and Internet access in Columbia Residential buildings.

 Also known as AptNet, Ethernet

-Please be aware that if your wireless router causes a network disruption, your network port will be disabled until CUIT can resolve the problem.
+Be aware that if your wireless router causes a network disruption, your network port will be disabled until CUIT can resolve the problem.
 CUIT will not provide refunds for ports disabled due to improperly configured devices (or infected hosts) attached to the Columbia network.

-For information about wireless Internet at Columbia and connection guides to help you configure your computer, please visit the CUIT Wireless Network page.
+For information about wireless Internet at Columbia and connection guides to help you configure your computer, visit the CUIT Wireless Network page.

 - Change the default SSID and disable beaconing of the SSID if supported by your router.
 For example, Linksys' default SSID is "linksys."
 Change this to a unique identifier that is not "Columbia University".

 Tenants of Columbia apartment buildings that do not yet have Columbia network service can order Internet service from an outside Internet service provider (e.g. TimeWarner, Verizon, etc.).
+Please note that CUIT is in the process of extending Columbia network service to the buildings that do not yet have such service currently.
+Updates regarding specific buildings will be posted on the ApartmentNet building page as the anticipated service start dates are available.

 Yes.
 To connect more than one device to your IP, you will need to install a personal router.
 For best practices on installing a router on your own, please see the question “Can I set up a wireless connection in my apartment instead?”